Top Psychometric and Personality Screening Tests Used in the Hiring Process

 MyPersonality Test:

-During the employment process, many companies and agencies rely on the results of the 16 Personality Types Test.
+During the employment process, many companies and agencies rely on the results of the 16 Personality Type Test.
 To gain insight into oneself and others and to improve performance at work, this test provides a questionnaire to evaluate an individual’s personality traits, distinctive abilities, and weaknesses.
-This psychometric assessment are for free on the My Personality website linked in the paragraph above.
+This test are for free on the My Personality website linked in the paragraph above.

 Cognitive Ability Test: Assessing Mental Aptitude: